-- (a) School day: The period from the midnight before to 30 minutes after the end of the instructional school day. - (b) School campus: All areas of the property under the jurisdiction of the school that are accessible to students during the school day.
+(a) School day: The period from the midnight before to 30 minutes after the end of the instructional school day.

+(b) School campus: All areas of the property under the jurisdiction of the school that are accessible to students during the school day. school day, other than reimbursable meals.